liferay/liferay-docs/userGuide/en/chapters/15-installation-and-setup.markdown

 see when browsing to your newly installed Liferay bundle is a setup wizard.
 This gives you a convenient way to configure Liferay for your purposes.

-There are three sections of the wizard: the portal, the adminstrator and the database.
+There are three sections of the wizard: the portal, the administrator and the database.
 For the portal, you need to supply the following information:

 **Portal Name:** the name of the web site you're powering with Liferay.
-In this book, we'll build a social network for your nose.
+In this book, we build a social network for your nose.
 This site is called Nosester so we've supplied `Nosester` in the screenshot below.

 **Default Language:** choose the default locale where your site resides.

-For the adminstrator, you need to supply the following information:
+For the administrator, you need to supply the following information:

 **First Name:** the first name of the user that has the administrator account.